Gavin-Scot-Stockwell/BookShelter/README.md

 ## Usage

+NOTE: The application requires access to your system location in order to locate bookstores near you

-1. Change the project's root directory
+1. Change to the project's root directory
 1. Run: npm run dev
 1. Browse to the running app at: http://localhost:3000/